String Indexing and Slicing#

 Slicing#

 A slice extracts a substring using the notation s[start:stop].
-The result includes characters from index start up to, but not including, index stop:
+The result includes characters from index start up to, but not including, index stop.
+Try it live:

 >>> s = "coding"